TickTeam/guide-tt/ticktick_web_app/how_to_set_daily_alert_time.md

 **-How to set daily alert time?**
 <br />

 1.Sign in TickTick on web.

-2.Click the avatar in the upper-right hand corner of the screen.
+2.Click the avatar in the upper-left hand corner of the screen.

 3.Select “Settings”.